aaronalmeida/NLP-Twitter-Sentiment-Analyzer/README.md

 - Keyword Search

 ## Collector
 The collector will use the corpus file containing the tweet_ids and pull each tweet individually.
 This process takes about 10 hours as Twitters API has a limit of 180 requests every hour for a standard API key.
-The data is saved in another .csv file.
+The data is saved in another .csv file (included in repo)

 ## Processor
 The purpose of the preprocessor is clean up the tokens (words) to ensure the classifier reads the word for what it's supposed to be